 2. Atomic Bomb: You asked the question this book is trying to answer - how did they pull together such a project?
 You also mentioned Szilard.
 This book makes an effort to tell Szilard's story and even starts with his perspective - I hope you'll glance at the first few pages.
-You can get a glimpse of his underlying goals, one based on HG Wells' The Open Conspiracy: Szilard's somehow to save the world. ...
+You can get a glimpse of his underlying goals, one based on HG Wells' The Open Conspiracy: Szilard's "deepest ambition, more profound even than his commitment to science, was somehow to save the world. ...
 The Open Conspiracy was to be a public collusion of science-minded industrialists and financiers to establish a world republic.
 Thus to save the world.
 Szilard appropriated Wells' term and used it off and on for the rest of his life."